-Bradley LeCroy is in his seventh year as an assistant coach and second as the assistant head coach with the Tiger program.
-He is in his second stint, as he served as a volunteer assistant coach at Clemson from 2003-05.
-LeCroy (pronounced luh-CROY) also serves as recruiting coordinator along with duties as hitters and outfielders coach.
+Bradley LeCroy is in his ninth year as an assistant coach with the Tiger program in 2016.
+He is in his second stint in Tigertown, as he served as a volunteer assistant coach at Clemson from 2003-05.
+LeCroy (pronounced luh-CROY) also serves as recruiting coordinator along with duties as hitters and infielders coach.

-LeCroy’s 2012 recruiting class (2013 newcomers) was rated #5 in the nation by Collegiate Baseball, while his 2013 recruiting class (2014 newcomers) was rated #16 in the nation by Baseball America.
+LeCroy’s 2012 recruiting class (2013 newcomers) was rated No. 5 in the nation by Collegiate Baseball, while his 2013 recruiting class (2014 newcomers) was rated No. 16 in the nation by Baseball America.
 That was a big reason LeCroy was rated as the ninth-best assistant coach in the nation by Baseball America prior to the 2013 season.

 In his first season back at Clemson in 2011, the Tigers were sixth in the nation in batting average (.318) and led the ACC by 14 points.
-Clemson was also sixth in the nation in walks, 11th in runs, 14th in slugging percentage, and tied for 14th in stolen bases.
-LeCroy coached All-ACC outfielders Jeff Schaus and Will Lamb in 2011.
+Clemson was also sixth in the nation in walks, 11th in runs, 14th in slugging percentage and tied for 14th in steals.
+LeCroy coached All-ACC outfielders Jeff Schaus and Will Lamb as well.

 During his tenure at Tennessee, he put together a pair of signing classes that ranked among the best in the nation.
-In 2008, his signing class was rated #28 in the country by Collegiate Baseball, then his 2009 signing class was ranked #14 in the nation according to Baseball America.
+In 2008, his signing class was rated No. 28 in the country by Collegiate Baseball, then his 2009 signing class was ranked No. 14 in the nation according to Baseball America.

 Tennessee totaled 67 home runs in 56 games in 2008, at the time the fifth-best mark in school history.
-A year later, he was a big reason the Volunteers slugged 87 long balls in 55 games, good for the second-highest total in Tenneseee history.
+A year later, he was a big reason the Volunteers slugged 87 long balls in 55 games.

 He led Western Carolina’s offense to heights not seen in recent history.
-In 2007, the Catamounts were in the top 11 in the nation in runs per game, homers per game, slugging percentage, doubles per game, and batting average.
-Western Carolina had a 7-2 combined record against the ACC, Big Ten Conference, and SEC in 2007 and had a school-record five players picked in the draft.
+In 2007, the Catamounts were in the top 11 in the nation in runs per game, homers per game, slugging percentage, doubles per game and batting average.
+Western Carolina had a 7-2 combined record against the ACC, Big Ten Conference and SEC in 2007 and had a school-record five players drafted.

-During the 2005 season, the last of his three years as the volunteer assistant at Clemson, LeCroy contributed to the Tigers’ third-consecutive NCAA Tournament appearance and a trip to the Waco (TX) Super Regional.
-He was a big reason Taylor Harbin had a stellar .974 fielding percentage along with 28 doubles, 10 homers, and 63 RBIs in earning second-team All-America honors as a freshman.
+During the 2005 season, the last of his three years as the volunteer assistant at Clemson, LeCroy contributed to the Tigers’ third-consecutive NCAA Tournament appearance and a trip to the Waco (Texas) Super Regional.
+He was a big reason Taylor Harbin had a stellar .974 fielding percentage along with 28 doubles, 10 homers and 63 RBIs in earning second-team All-America honors as a freshman.

 In 2004, the Tigers hit 73 homers and 149 doubles.
 He coached Brad McCann to an All-America season, as the third-baseman hit .379 with 16 homers and 65 RBIs.

-LeCroy coached in the Valley League in the summer of 2003 as an assistant coach for the New Market Rebels in Virginia.
-The Rebels were the Valley League runnerup after compiling a 31-18 record.
+LeCroy coached in the Valley League in the summer of 2003 as an assistant for the New Market Rebels in Virginia.
+The Rebels were the Valley League runner-up after compiling a 31-18 record.

 LeCroy was an assistant coach at Anderson in 2001 and 2002.
 In 2001, he coached David Mattox, who was drafted in the 11th round by the Mets.
 In 2002, the Trojans led the Division II ranks with 41 triples.

-During both summers in 2001 and 2002, he was the head coach of the Williamston (SC) American Legion team.
-Both teams played in the state legion playoffs.
+During both summers in 2001 and 2002, he was the head coach of the Williamston (S.C.)
+American Legion team.
+Both teams played in the state playoffs.

 LeCroy earned four letters at Clemson from 1997-00.
 He was a valuable utility player who hit .266 in 173 career games and 395 at-bats.
 He was the everyday starting shortstop on the 1999 team that came one inning from advancing to the College World Series.
-He was the starting shortstop alongside future National Player-of-the-Year Khalil Greene, who was the starting third-baseman on that 1999 squad.
-LeCroy was also a member of Clemson’s 2000 College World Series team and a member of four NCAA Tournament teams as a Tiger.
+He was the starting shortstop alongside future national player-of-the-year Khalil Greene, who was the starting third-baseman on that 1999 squad.
+LeCroy was also a member of Clemson’s 2000 College World Series team and was on four NCAA Tournament teams as a Tiger.

-LeCroy, 36, earned his bachelor’s degree in education from Clemson in May of 2001.
-He was a three-sport star at nearby Walhalla (SC) High School, earning all-state honors in baseball, basketball, and football.
+LeCroy, 37, earned his bachelor’s degree in education from Clemson in May 2001.
+He was a three-sport star at nearby Walhalla (S.C.)
+High School, earning all-state honors in baseball, basketball and football.

 The LeCroy File